 Sajan, over the years, has evolved into a primary tourist destination hub with visitors pouring in from all parts of the country.
 It is a hot spot as far as Mumbai is concerned given its proximity to the city.

+Sajan, also referred to as Saajan, is a tiny little town situated in the Thane District in the state of Maharashtra.
+It is about 113 km away from the metropolitan city of Mumbai.
 The entire region of Sajan is enveloped in dense verdant forests comprising of Chikko and Mango plantations.

-A Place Where Religion Meets Nature - Tourist places in and around Sajan
+A Place Where Religion Meets Nature - Tourist Places In And Around Sajan

 There are tourist places galore in this region.
-For nature lovers, there’s the Palusa Falls – a unique 60 feet high waterfall that flows perennially without ever drying up.
+For nature lovers, there’s the Palusa Falls – a unique 60 ft high waterfall that flows perennially without ever drying up.
 The Moho Kurd Dam is another naturally beautiful site fit for a day of relaxation with family.

-The Tiger Caves and the Kohoj Hill Fort are two historical spots that will interest the history buffs while the Peshwa Temple and the Mahalaxmi Temple at Sajan are two main religious points that see a lot of tourist activities especially on auspicious occasions.
+The Tiger Caves and the Kohoj Hill Fort are two historical spots that will interest the history buffs while the Peshwa Temple and the Mahalaxmi Temple at Sajan are two main religious points that see a lot of tourist activities, especially on auspicious occasions.

-How to reach Sajan
+How To Reach Sajan

 Sajan is easily accessible by air, rail and road and is a perfect spot to engage in some unwinding activity at practically anytime of the year.